-RailCowGirl gets a lot of questions every day, and many of you ask about the same things.
+RailCowGirl gets a lot of questions every day, and many questions gets repeated.

-Below you’ll find answers to all of the most common questions asked in the live chat on YouTube or in direct messages to RailCowGirl.
-The questions are grouped together so it’s easier to find what you’re looking for.
+Below you’ll find answers to the most common questions asked in the live chat on YouTube or in direct messages to RailCowGirl.
+The questions below are grouped together so it’s easier to find what you’re looking for.

-If you, however, can’t find the answer to your question on this page, please drop a message via the contact page here.
+If you for some reason can’t find the answer to your question on this page, please drop us a message via the contact page here.

 (Please note that some of the links on this page are external links, and by clicking on them you are no longer complying to RailCowGirl’s Privacy Policy, but the Privacy Policy provided by the owner of the external website.)